 - Place on a serving dish and decorate with Kalamata olives and a few Salonika peppers (these peppers are very similar to pepperoncini).
 A nice accompaniment would be some sliced tomatoes or cucumbers.
 Serve as an appetizer with toast or pita bread.

 What we purchase as bottled tarama is the salted and cured roe of carp fish.
 What is roe?
 That’s the ripe ovary which contains masses of fish eggs.
 Carp roe (or hard roe), is aged for about a year before it’s ready to be sold as tarama.
-Tarama is not eatable plain, and should be turned into taramosalata before eating.
+Tarama is not eatable plain and should be turned into taramosalata before eating.
 Taramosalata is made by adding bread, lemon juice and oil to a portion of tarama.
-The mixture should have a light orange color.
-The more it is diluted with bread and oil, the lighter its color becomes.
+The mixture should have a light orange colour.
+The more it is diluted with bread and oil, the lighter its colour becomes.